 Open source

 BenchLytix is committed to open-sourcing the scoring stack so any vendor or buyer can independently audit how a score is computed.
-Methodology is public today (indie v2.4.0 and enterprise v1.1).
-The benchmark suite is already live under Apache 2.0.
-The TypeScript SDK, Python SDK, and MCP server are code-complete with passing tests and a brand-separation regression gate; they ship under MIT once the pre-publish review pass clears (see operator runbook).
-The canonical incumbent scorer remains audit-on-request until it moves to a public repo.
+Methodology is public today (indie v2.6.0 and enterprise v1.1).
+The benchmark suite is live under Apache 2.0.
+The TypeScript SDK (@benchlytixai/sdk), Python SDK (benchlytix), and MCP server (benchlytix-mcp-server) are now published on npm and PyPI under MIT — source at github.com/ckpark123/benchlytix-sdks.
+The canonical incumbent scorer is also public at github.com/ckpark123/benchlytix-incumbent-scorer (MIT, published 2026-05-06).

 Why open-source the scorer